lburbano/cbf_vehicle_safety/README.md

 # Safety of Non-holonomic Systems Using Transverse-Feedback Linearization and Barrier Functions

-Implementation on the physical paper.
+Implementation of the obstacle avoidance implementation on a robotic vehicle.

 ## Requirements

-This code requires Matlab 2021 A or older, Motive Optitrack and the [traxxas vehicle](https://github.com/TSummersLab/como.git).
+This code requires Matlab 2021 A or older, Motive Optitrack and the [COMO vehicle](https://github.com/TSummersLab/como.git).